webdeveloper987/springboot-angular-integration/README.md

 **ng build** required before deplyoment.

-(Note that this works for Angular 2+ projects generated in Angular CLI tool, for Angular 2+ projects not created by Angular CLI tool, the outDir is edited in tsconfig.json file )
+(Note that this works for Angular 2+ projects generated in Angular CLI tool.
+For Angular 2+ projects not created by Angular CLI tool, the outDir is edited in tsconfig.json file )